Petri Purho

 Petri Purho (born 1983 in Kouvola, Finland) is a Finnish game developer and a cofounder of the game studio Nolla Games.
 He has previously also worked at Finnish independent video game developer studio Frozenbyte.
 He is best-known for the roguelite Noita and the puzzler Crayon Physics Deluxe, which won the Seumas McNally Grand Prize at the Independent Games Festival in 2008.

 Purho initially made a name for himself as a rapid game prototyper.
 Almost all of his early games were created within one week as a massive prototyping project.
 Most common element of these prototypes are various bonuses for successful combos and/or chain reactions.
 These games were mainly created using open-source technologies.

 Crayon Physics

 Crayon Physics was Purho's tenth rapid game prototype and was coded in five days.
 It is a slow-paced puzzle game based on rigid bodies physics.

+Noita

+Noita, a rogue-like platformer developed by Nolla games (of which Purho is a member), was released for Windows 10 on Steam, GoG, Itch and Humble on October 15, 2020.
+It currently sits at a 76% on Metacritic and an 8/10 on Edge.